nedrysoft/pingnoo/docker/README.md

 This folder contains the docker image definitions used by my CI/CD system (TeamCity) for building native packages.

-Each platform may be split into 2 separate images, this is for convenience when test building the images.
-By having the system packages installed in a "base" image, we do not have to rebuild everything should compilation fail on Git or Python.
+Each platform may consist of 2 main images, which is for convenience when test building the images.
+By having the system packages installed in a "base" image, we do not have to re-build everything should compilation fail on Git or Python.

-Base only ever contains packages that can be installed via a package manager (rpm, apt, gem, pip and so on).
+Base only ever contains packages installed using the operating systems native a package manager (rpm, apt, gem, pip and so on).

+-   *no prefix*, this is the base OS image.
+Typically, not required unless building the OS image from scratch (this is the case for raspbian)
--   -base is the base OS image with the required apt packages installed for building & deployment
+-   *-base* is the base OS image with the required apt packages installed for building & deployment
--   -builder contains extra tools (if needed) that are built from source (or available as a binary) (git, python, cmake).
-This image is used to build the distributable packages.
+-   *-builder* contains extra tools (if needed) not from native packages, either from source or a pre-built binary (git, python, cmake etc.).
+This image builds the redistributable.

-I self host my own docker registry so that I am not limited by transfer quota restrictions on DockerHub.
+I self-host my a docker registry, so that transfer quota restrictions on DockerHub do not limit me.

+Each folder may include a python script named init.py, the user may run this directly, but it is typically invoked by the build.py script if it exists.
+The script's purpose is to do any initialisation before building the image, such as downloading any required files.
+Additionally, it may be used to prevent an image from being built on the wrong architecture, i.e. the raspbian image builders can only be executed on a raspberry pi device.

 ## TeamCity Agents

-A TeamCity agent docker image is used to spawn the actual docker container used to build the software, unfortunately the TeamCity docker agent image has a hardcoded path which means you can only run 1 instance of the agent on a host.
+A TeamCity docker agent spawns the actual docker container (on demand) used to build the software.
+Unfortunately, the TeamCity docker agent image has a hardcoded path which means you can only run one instance of the agent on a host.

-### Building the Agents
+### Building custom agents

-However, you can re-build the agent image and replace the path with your own suffix while will allow multiple agents to run on a single host.
+However, you can re-build the agent image and replace the path with a  suffix, allowing multiple agents to run on a single host.

 ```bash
 git clone https://github.com/JetBrains/teamcity-docker-images.git